lennert-vangeert/personal-portfolio/api/src/data/me.md

 # Education

-2022–2025: Graphical and Digital Media: Multimedia Production — Artevelde University of Applied Sciences
+2022–2025: Graphical and Digital Media: Multimedia Production — Artevelde University of Applied Sciences (Graduated Cum Laude)

 - Thesis (Team of 5): Created a complex website, six animated explainer videos, campaign materials, and a mascot for the CLB (Centrum voor leerlingenbegeleiding) to help 5th–6th graders and parents navigate the move to secondary school.